RakhithJK/roundcube-roundcubemail-wiki/Plugin-Hooks.md

 ### message_read

-Triggered when a message is loaded and its SEEN flag is set.
+Triggered when a message is loaded and its SEEN flag is not yet set.
 The `message` argument will give you access to all the message headers and its structure.

 _Arguments:_